LongBu/AWS-MLS-C01-Study-Guide/README.md

   * retention between 1 hr to 10 years

 ##### MQTT
-  * An IOT Standard messaging protocol
+  * An IoT Standard messaging protocol
   * Sensor data transferred to your model
   * The AWS loT Device SDK can connect via MQTT